sroehling/MailShredder/MailCleanerTests/ManualTesting.md

 ## Test Server Integration

-### TSERV_T01: Large number of messages
+### TSERV_T01: Large Number of Messages

+Setup:

 1. Using the test scripts, create a large inbox with 50K messages (this is equivalent to someone who receives approximately 50 messages per day over 5 years).
 2. Set up the account to synchronize with test server.

+Post-conditions:

-3. The synchronizatino should complete successfully (not crash) and the app should still be responsive.
+1. The synchronizatino should complete successfully (not crash) and the app should still be responsive.
+2. The app should only download a number of messages, which is equal to the maximum number of synchronized messages for the account (5000 by default).

 ## General System Testing